UK-Export-Finance/loan-servicing-prototype/README.md

 If the `package.json` of any application is updated the rebuild the dev container with `npm run dev:build`

+### Debugging

+Full debugging support is available.
+To start the debugger, run the 'Attach Debuggers' launch configuration.

 ## Initial Setup

 Copy the `.env.sample` file as `.env` and add the [default Azurite connection string](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio%2Cblob-storage#http-connection-strings) for all conneciton string values.